Web-Components-in-Space/S01E01-Halftones/README.md

 # S01E01-Halftones

+# Step 6: Finishing Steps
+Step 6 finishes up the application.
+We add a few final touches to make our application really sing.

+Step 6 adds:

+- Resizing of the halftone-component
+- SVG/JPG/PNG saving
+- Local image uploading
+- Wire up color tab to allow switching between background color and halftone color
+- An SVG logo to the app that we created with the tool

 # Step 5: Listening and responding to change events
 In step 5 we get our application working by finally applying values changed from our various UI pieces to our data model, which updates every piece of our application.